xor-128/HASLauncher/README.md

 It's blazingly fast.
-Doesn't have any sort ofcredentials manager.
+Doesn't have any sort of credentials manager.
 There is minimal version manager.
 It's just simple minecraft launcher.